Middlebury Panthers men's ice hockey

-The Middlebury Panthers men's ice hockey team represents Middlebury College in men’s hockey and has done so since 1922 (with the exception of a few years during World War II).
-The Panthers currently play at the Division III and have won the most championships (8) of any D-III program.
-For a time the team did play along with top-level programs but when men's ice hockey divided into separate tiers in the mid-1960s Middlebury left the upper echelon.
+The Middlebury Panthers men's ice hockey team represents Middlebury College in men’s hockey.
+They have played since 1922, with the exception of a few years during World War II.
+The Panthers currently play at the Division III and have won eight championships at that level, the most of any D-III program.
+For a time the team did play at the top level of college hockey, but when men's ice hockey divided into separate tiers in the mid-1960s, Middlebury left the upper echelon.